Skip to Content

 Where to Find Limestone in Kentucky

-Did you know that more than 50 percent of Kentucky’s surface rocks are limestones?
+Did you know that over 50 percent of Kentucky’s surface rocks are limestone?
 Most of the limestones in Kentucky contain fossilized sea creatures from the shallow sea that covered the state millions of years ago.

-No matter where you go in Kentucky, there’s sure to be limestone nearby.
+No matter where you go in Kentucky, limestone will surely be nearby.
 Check out Warren County, Livingston County, and Meade County for this sedimentary rock.

 Sandstone